4833R11Y45/Programming-Fundamentals-Project/README.md

 # Project Description:
 The program first shows the menu screen, in which there are various options.
 There are two modes: with wall and without wall.
 Controls option shows the controls.
 A video file has been attached to show the demonstration of the gameplay.
 # Note:
-A pdf file has been uploaded in the reository for theinformation of the coding part.
+A pdf file has been uploaded in the repository for the information of the coding part.